inspec/inspec-aws/docs-chef-io/content/aws_sqs_queue.md

 ## Examples

-**Ensure that a queue exists and has a visibility timeout of 300 seconds.**
+Ensure that a queue exists and has a visibility timeout of 300 seconds:

 ```ruby
 describe aws_sqs_queue('https://sqs.ap-southeast-2.amazonaws.com/1212121/MyQueue') do